You Said (album)

-You Said is the thirteenth studio album by US singer-songwriter Jermaine Jackson, released on October 29, 1991 as his only album released with LaFace Records, and his last with Arista.
+You Said is the thirteenth studio album by American singer-songwriter Jermaine Jackson, released on October 29, 1991, as his only album released with LaFace Records, and his last with Arista.

 Background

 According to Jackson, he was the first major act to sign with LaFace Records.
 Released in 1991, the entire album was produced by "The LaFace Family", consisting of L.A.
 Reid, Babyface, Kayo, and Daryl Simmons.
 Compared to many of his previous releases, You Said was a commercial failure, failing to peak within the Billboard 200.
 The original version of "Word to the Badd" gained significant controversy for its scathing lyrics directed towards his brother Michael.
 Although this version was not included on the US edition of the album, both the original and re-written versions of the song were included on the international edition of the album.
 In 2009, all of Jackson's albums released with Arista Records were re-released on CD format, with new bonus tracks, in Japan.
 The re-release of You Said was based on the international edition of the album, and thus contained the original version of "Word to the Badd".